 While we do not prescribe a specific secondary school program, we expect applicants to have elected the most demanding courses available.
 Therefore, we recommend that students elect four years of English, mathematics, laboratory science, history or social science, and foreign language.
 Students should take a substantial portion of their work in enriched, accelerated, or honors courses or in Advanced Placement or International Baccalaureate programs when these options are available.
 Special attention is given to the academic breadth, depth, and rigor of candidates’ junior and senior year programs.

 How to Apply

-Both first year and transfer applicants submit the appropriate Common Application with a Vassar Supplement, along with a non-refundable application fee of $70 or a request for a fee waiver.
-You will find detailed instructions, links to the online applications, and extra copies of various forms and supplements to download and print here.
+Both first year and transfer applicants submit the appropriate Common Application (including Vassar Member Questions and the Vassar Writing Supplement), along with a non-refundable application fee of $70 or a request for a fee waiver.

 Standardized Test Requirements

 Vassar requires all applicants to submit standardized test results.
 Regular Decision applicants should take all tests by January of the senior year.
 Early Decision I applicants must complete required testing by November and Early Decision II applicants must do so by December.